 Vision To Learn’s Atlanta program is supported by the Atlanta Hawks Foundation.
 In addition to financial support, the Hawks Foundation will participate in several glasses-dispensing events at schools located near Hawks community basketball courts.
 Hawks players, mascot Harry the Hawk, and Hawks Cheerleaders will appear at schools to help celebrate kids’ receiving their new glasses.
 The first Hawks-themed event took place at Fickett Elementary School in December 2017.

-With the help of local visionaries such as Georgia Power, Junior League of Atlanta, Waterfall Foundation, Learn4Life, and others, we have since launched in DeKalb and Clayton County schools to address the estimated 60,000 children in need of vision services.
+With the help of local visionaries such as Georgia Power, Junior League of Atlanta, Waterfall Foundation, Learn4Life, and others, we have since launched in DeKalb, Clayton County schools, and Gwinnett County Schools to address the estimated 60,000 children in need of vision services.
 Our Georgia program has had particular success with providing services at out-of-school program sites as well.
 This is largely due to a successful partnership with the Cobb and Gwinnett County library systems.
 Over 700 children have received glasses thanks to this collaboration.

 Bobbie Bailey Foundation